Aymz96/Python_Cookbook_Jobwatch_Project/cookbooks/python_job_watch_project/README.md

 # python_job_watch_project

-- In this folder, I have my Chef Cookbook I had created.
+- In this folder I have my Chef Cookbook I had created.
+- I have provisioned various packages and used bash commands to install requirements plugins.
+- I have also created a TDD to confirm my project executes with no errors.